 There is no option to make an account private.
-Gamers can also leave comments on any other profile.
+Gamers can also leave comments on any profile.
 This means there is a risk of communication from strangers.
 This is extremely worrying.
 Our testers witnessed many examples of this, including users encouraging others to add them on external sites (see example below):

 Games created within this platform may contain inappropriate content or themes that could be harmful to children or young people.
-KoGaMa has stated its moderation team evaluates user created material to ensure all inappropriate content is removed.
+KoGaMa has stated its moderation team evaluates user created to ensure all inappropriate content is removed.
 Any notably offensive words are starred out in the comments (i.e. **** off!), but we are unable to verify if this extends to any in-game content.
-Users are able to and other users directly to KoGaMa.
+Users are able to report games and other users directly to KoGaMa.
 However, testers have been unable to establish the effectiveness of the reporting tool.